illinois-or-research-analytics/cm_pipeline/README.md

 - Clone the cm_pipeline repository
 - Activate the venv which has the necessary packages
 - Set up `python-mincut`:
-     - Initiate the submodules via the following commands being run from the root of this repository
+     - Initiate the submodules via the following commands being run from the root of this (cm_pipeline) repository
      ```bash
      git submodule update --init --recursive
      cd hm01/tools/python-mincut